MichelBoucey/BruteDrop/README.md

 Configure your SSH daemon with those advices in mind:

-- For sure don't use common user names as admin, mysql or kafka
+- For sure don't use common user names such as admin, mysql or kafka
 - No password authentication
 - No root login
 - Use key access only